mike-source/sage/documentation/DOCUMENTATION.md

 The design system we have chosen differs slightly from the 'default' naming scheme used by Brad Frost, but the logic behind it is fundamentally the same.

 Specifically the default 'Atomic' hierarchy:> Atoms < Molecules < Organisms < Templates < PagesBecomes:> Elements < Components < **Blocks** < Layouts < Templates < PagesThe main differences to note are:* We've dropped the chemistry inspired naming system in favour of something slightly (in our opinion) more self descriptive (Atoms = Elements, Molecules = Components etc.)
 * We split the 'Organisms' level into two: 'Blocks' and 'Layouts'.
-By default, there is just one 'Block' type, which can contain all possible components, but this adds the possibilty of having variations of the default block, which can only use a subset of the components.
+By default, there is just one 'Block' type, which can contain all possible components, but this adds the possibility of having variations of the default block, which can only use a subset of the components.
 Which means we can easily design and implement components that don't have to work at every possible block size.

 **Don't worry if this is confusing!** This can all be described better visually.